How to slow travel in India — 2024 edition

 shepherd with goats across river from taj mahal, famous site in india

 This guide is about how to slow travel in Indiatoday’s India, the most populated country on Earth.
 It will help you plan your own authentic adventure without travel agents.
-We feel qualified to call ourselves experts on slow travel in India because spent 11 months all over the country during two calendar years in a post-pandemic world.
+We feel qualified to call ourselves experts on slow travel in India because spent 14 months all over the country in the years 2022, 2023, and 2024.
 This guide will help you navigate this often overwhelming country.

 Husband Theo says of India, “It is the most foreign-feeling place I’ve ever been.”
 And we’ve been to a lot of places!